IMPLANT DENTISTRY

 It is important to understand what’s actually in the gels, what’s legally allowed in the UK, and how often it is safe to repeat.

-Multiple people think that stronger concentrations are better, but in reality there are clear limits designed to balance results with safety.
+Multiple people think that stronger concentrations are better, but in reality, there are clear limits designed to balance results with safety.

 Hydrogen peroxide (HP): Most effective whitening agent; typical professional in-office gels are up to 6% HP equivalent (or released from higher % carbamide peroxide).